Roudranil/probability-and-statistics-with--r-assignment/README.md

 # Probability and Statistics with R assignment

-This is our group assignment for the first semester in Probability and Statistics with R at Chennai Mathematical Institute (C.M.I),Chennai.
+This is our group assignment for the first semester in Probability and Statistics with R at Chennai Mathematical Institute (CMI), Chennai.

+## Collaborator information

 The assignment was completed by the following students:
 - Roudranil Das [Roll: `MDS202227`]